 Tam Vong Solid Bamboo Wolf

-Tam Vong in Vietnam looks exactly like Thyrsostachys.
+Tam Vong in Vietnam looks exactly like Thyrsostachys, but people still debate the taxonomy.
 (Photos by James Wolf)

 The differences between these two species of Thyrsostachys are subtle.
-The main difference is that T. oliveri has much larger leaves, almost twice the size of T. siamensis.
-Furthermore, the internodes of Oliver are fuzzy, covered with silky, white hairs.
+The main difference is that T. oliveri has larger leaves than T. siamensis, although leaf size often varies.
+Furthermore, the internodes of Oliveri are fuzzy, covered with silky, white hairs.
 Monastery Bamboo, by contrast, has smooth, glabrous culm internodes.

 Sometimes it is said that T. oliveri is taller than T. siamensis.
 However, the location and other factors can affect the plants’ maximum height.
 In addition, both species may have been subject to human selection for hundreds if not thousands of years.
 One of the selection criteria was certainly for height, both in terms of lower height and greater height.
 So this would not appear to be a reliable differentiator between cultivated plants.